NewDriverLee/NewDriverLee.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage.
 Now I'm a Ph.D. candidate of [the School of Electronic Information and Electrical Engineering](https://www.seiee.sjtu.edu.cn/), [Shanghai Jiao Tong University (SJTU)](https://www.sjtu.edu.cn/), China.
+I was born in Chongqing, China.

 A data-driven personal website
 ======